 Darlene Arden, Susan Arnold, Carolyn Ascher, Cindy Charlier, Brigid Gallagher, Brian Hall, Denise Harvill, Abbey Jennings, Kris Junkas, Bob Karr, Kurt Klepitsch, Bob Loess, Roger & Marilyn Mahr, Marissa Oberlander, Bryan Pieper, Rick Roman, Christine Rosko, John Schoff, Marcy Twardak, Regina Taylor, Peter Weber, Robin Weber, Kelly Wisecarver and Sam Wolf.

-Meet Deborah Lakamp, CAE and Dr. Tracy Myers
+Deborah Lakamp, CAE

 Deborah Lakamp, CAE, accepted the leadership role at the Illinois State Veterinary Medical Association in the spring of 2015.
 She brings over 25 years of association management experience to her role as executive director.
 Her background includes service in the agriculture, business, industry, social services and law enforcement professions.